laro/Cilia/6 .../4 Discarded Ideas.md

     - `Int[3,4,]`

+## Stream, File & Network IO
+Having a mostly _interface_ based class hierarchy was _discarded_, going back to the classical C++ approach with (abstract) base classes, as a highly efficient IO architecture needs to inline basic IO functions as readByte(), therefore it needs a common base class with a known buffer structure.

 ## (Smart) Pointers
 - We may use some more (or just other) characters for the "special" pointers
     - ASCII